 Most soilborne pests are associated with citrus roots.
-For pesticide applications targeting soilborne pests and diseases, pesticide efficacy occurs primarily within the zone of application, and to a much lesser degree, due to the systemic activity of these pesticides, within and around roots outside of the zone of application.
-Because a large majority of fibrous roots grow within the top 24-30 inches of soil and decrease in abundance from the tree trunk to the row middle, pesticide placement to maximize undercanopy coverage is of critical importance.
-Pesticide placement under the tree canopy can significantly improve overall pest control and minimize leaching by targeting applications to areas of highest fibrous root and pest density.
+For pesticide applications targeting soilborne pests and diseases, pesticide efficacy occurs primarily within the zone of application and, to a much lesser degree-due to the systemic activity of these pesticides-within and around roots outside of the zone of application.
+Because a large majority of fibrous roots grow within the top 24-30 inches of soil and decrease in abundance from the tree trunk to the row middle, pesticide placement to maximize under-canopy coverage is of critical importance.
+Pesticide placement under the tree canopy targets the areas of highest fibrous root and pest density; by doing so, this placement can significantly improve overall pest control and minimize leaching.
 Tree skirts may need to be raised by pruning to improve application equipment access under the tree canopy.

 Cultural practices that promote excessive vegetative growth, such as overwatering and excessive nitrogen fertilization, can intensify some pest problems and should be avoided in the control of some plant diseases (e.g., Alternaria brown spot).
-Undercanopy weed growth may reduce pesticide effectiveness by interception or absorption of pesticide residues targeted for citrus roots or pests in the soil.
+Under-canopy weed growth may reduce pesticide effectiveness by interception or absorption of pesticide residues targeted for citrus roots or pests in the soil.
 Undercanopy weeds also interfere with microsprinkler operation and prevent uniform coverage of chemigated compounds.
-At the individual tree level, excessive irrigation coupled with unmanaged weed growth can promote localized deep soil penetration of soil-applied pesticides or fertilizers, resulting in groundwater contamination.
+At the individual tree level, excessive irrigation, when coupled with unmanaged weed growth, can promote localized deep soil penetration of soil-applied pesticides or fertilizers, resulting in groundwater contamination.